carbon-language/carbon-lang/mlir/docs/ShapeInference.md

 of the output shape).
-As shown in the shaped container type, shape will be one of 3 components, the others being elemental type and attribute (which is currently left open with the intention of supporting extensions such as layouts or bounded shapes).
+As shown in the shaped container type, shape will be one of 3 components, the others being elemental type and attribute (which is currently left open with the intention of supporting extensions such as layouts or bounded shapes at a later point).
 This allows for decoupling of these:

 *   Not all the information is needed for all analysis;
 *   Not all shape functions need to provide all the information (e.g., one could